 In 2011, Elizabeth and her sister, Sonya, set a goal to create free and engaging access to music and arts for young audiences.
 Young people often reject classical music in particular, and they often claim that “classical music is boring” before ever having heard an excellent performance.
 The sisters' goal was to reach children with classical music, fun stories, and inspiring art to give the kids a positive experience with classical music before they developed any biases.

-Thanks to a generous grant from the Canada Council, the next step of the Piano Carnival Project is the December 2013 release of an interactive E-book which will integrate technology with the art, stories, drama and music.
-The E-book will be available free on itunes.
+Thanks to a generous grant from the Canada Council, the Piano Carnival Project has now released an interactive Ebook which integrates technology with the art, stories, drama and music.
+The Ebook is available free on iTunes.

-The Piano Carnival E-book will offer phenomenal quality of audience engagement through its immersive, multi-sensory, interactive presentation.
-Audiences of all ages will be able to participate with the performances and explore different media independently or as a combined experience.
-Technology and new media play a large and ever-increasing role in the lives of young audiences, and the Piano Carnival E-book is designed to appeal to tech-savvy young people while offering accessible arts experiences to all ages.
+The Piano Carnival Ebook offers phenomenal quality of audience engagement through its immersive, multi-sensory, interactive presentation.
+Audiences of all ages participate with the performances and explore different media independently or as a combined experience.
+Technology and new media play a large and ever-increasing role in the lives of young audiences, and the Piano Carnival Ebook is designed to appeal to tech-savvy young people while offering accessible arts experiences to all ages.

 Please visit www.PianoCarnival.com to read about the continuing project and to view lesson plans and educational materials.